Chi-SquareX/Healthcare_NLP_application/README.md

    - The retrieved documents serve as contextual information for generating responses.

 3. **Generation of Responses**:
    - A prompt template is constructed that includes placeholders for context and user queries.
+The user is also able to give speech input.
    - It utilizes Langchain's `load_qa_chain` function to set up a question-answering chain (specifically the "stuff" chain) with the specified prompt.
    - When a user query is input, the script retrieves relevant documents, fills in the prompt template with the retrieved context and user query, and generates an answer using the RAG model.
    - The generated answer is then displayed to the user.